SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations-exam-problems.md

 # Chapter 2.2.
-Simple calculations - Exam problems
+Simple calculations - Exam tasks

 In the previous chapter, we got familiar with the system console and how to work with it – how to **read numbers** from the console and **print an output** on the console.
 We went through the bacis arithmetical operations and briefly mentioned data types.
 In this chapter, we will practice and consolidate what we have learned so far.
-We will solve a few **more complicated examples** given as exams tasks.
+We will solve a few **more complicated tasks** given as exams tasks.

 ## Reading numbers from the console